Käsespätzle: Regional specialities

 In Tyrol, käsespätzle are prepared with Bergkäse or Emmental cheese, optionally with both.
 In Vorarlberg two different cheese varieties are dominating, so in Montafon the cooks use Montafon sour cheese and in Bregenz Forest they use Bergkäse and Räßkäse, a local hard cheese.

-Side dishes in Vorarlberg are butter and yellowly tarnished onion rings.
+Side dishes in Vorarlberg are butter and yellowed tarnished onion rings.

 Different variations are found with Limburger, Weisslacker or Vorarlberger Bergkäse.

 Variations

-A variation of käsespätzle is Kasnocken or Kasnockn from Salzburg and Obersteiermark, both parts of Austria and are pan-fried instead.
+A variation of käsespätzle is Kasnocken or Kasnockn from Salzburg and Upper Styria, both parts of Austria and are pan-fried instead.
 Grated cheese and spätzle, freshly scraped from a board, are mixed together and are heated in a pan.